ibm-cloud-docs/vpc/file_storage_vpc_view.md

      These metrics are not updated in real time.
 Data for new file shares can take up to an hour or an hour and 15 minutes to appear in the dashboard.
 Changes in usage can take from 15 to 30 minutes to be reflected in the graphs.
      {: note}

+     During the beta release of regional shares, these metrics are not available in the Monitoring tab for the `rfs` shares.
+     {: beta}

      If you have an instance of the {{site.data.keyword.mon_full_notm}} service, click **Launch monitoring** to open the Sysdig web UI to work with the metrics dashboards there.
 For more information about how to set up the {{site.data.keyword.mon_full_notm}} instance, see [Monitoring metrics for File Storage for VPC](/docs/vpc?topic=vpc-fs-vpc-monitoring-sysdig).

 ### Viewing all file shares for a VPC in the console